bramley/phplist-plugin-ckeditor/README.md

 ## Version history ##

     version     Description
+    2.0.0+20150815  Added dependencies
     2015-07-17      Upgrade to CKEditor 4.5.1 full package 2015-07-11      Clarify editing as full html page 2014-12-21      Remove htmlspecialchars() calls on javascript
     2014-10-24      Configurable file directories
     2014-10-04      Upgrade to CKEditor 4.4.5 full package and KCFinder 3.12 2014-10-02      Config setting for path to image upload directory 2014-08-14      Display warning when ckeditor path is incorrect.
 Allow full-page HTML for messages.
     2014-04-30      Display warning when image directory is not writeable 2014-03-07      Upgraded to CKEditor 4.3.3
     2013-12-22      Allow full HTML page editing for templates 2013-12-10      Correct example for allowed content
     2013-11-26      Use full URL in links
     2013-09-13      Moved settings into their own CKEditor category 2013-09-01      Removed setting for upload files, now UPLOADIMAGES_DIR must be specified 2013-04-27      Fix for GitHub issue 2
     2013-04-22      Fixes for GitHub issues 1 and 3
     2013-04-11      Initial version for phplist 2.11.x releases